iirasalo/WEB1-BE-WEEK4/Group-activity-2/README.md

 ## Task 2

-- What is the URL of the database?
+- What is the URL of the database?            --> mongodb.net/tietokanta
-- What is the the password for the database?
+- What is the the password for the database?  --> SqZsopHbsRtRDO24
-- Why are we using `.env` file?
+- Why are we using `.env` file?               --> Can put variables and passports into same place.
-- How do access environment variables?
+- How do access environment variables?        --> process.env.******